 If you have permanent residence or indefinite leave to remain

-This means you should be able to spend up to 5 years in a row outside the UK without losing your settled status (instead of 2 years with indefinite leave to remain or enter).
+This means you can spend up to 5 years in a row outside the UK, the Channel Islands or the Isle of Man without losing your settled status (instead of 2 years with the ILE or ILR you have now).

 If you’re a Swiss citizen, you and your family members can spend up to 4 years in a row outside the UK, the Channel Islands or the Isle of Man without losing your settled status.
 Your family members do not have to be Swiss citizens.

 If you did not know you could apply to the scheme while having ILE or ILR, this counts as ‘reasonable grounds’ for not applying by the deadline.